JaredWightman/Chessboard/README.md

 - [How to use GitHub with Unity](https://www.youtube.com/watch?v=qpXxcvS-g3g&ab_channel=Brackeys)
 - [Create a grid in Unity](https://www.youtube.com/watch?v=kkAjpQAM-jE&ab_channel=Tarodev)

 ## Future Work
-- We discussed modifying the board to allow to expansion beyond the normal bounds of a chessboard in order to allow for gameplay changes such as more than two teams, or 3D chess.
-This is not implemented currently.
 - Pawn promotion to queen/knight/bishop/rook needs to be fully built.
-- Check and Checkmate conditions need to result in an end of game action.
+- Both check and checkmate conditions need to result in an end of game action.
+Currently only checkmate works.

-## Remaining Issues